decretist/Dissertation/Chapter1/chapter1.markdown

-widespread circulation in the middle decades of the twelfth century, the new textbook gave rise to a considerable body of commentary, and some early glosses referred to it as the *Concordia discordantium canonum* ("Concordance of discordant canons").
+widespread circulation in the middle decades of the twelfth century, the new textbook gave rise to a considerable body of commentary, and some early glosses referred to it as the *Concordia discordantium canonum* ("Reconciliation of contradictory canons").
 The same glosses identified Gratian, an otherwise unknown teacher thought to have worked in Bologna, as its author.[1]
 As a result, the book came to be commonly known as the *Decretum Gratiani* ("Gratian's *Decretum*").